Eagnir/InvoiceGen/README.md

 To build the project certain dependencies are required.

 ### Dependencies
-Installing the GO Language from their official page
+Installing the Go Language (golang) from their official page
 ```
 https://golang.org/dl/
 ```